Data Warehouse Testing: 7 Steps to Validate Your Warehouse

 Now that you have a comprehensive understanding of the requirements, you’re ready for the next step of the data warehouse testing process: scoping.

-Step 2: define the testing scope
+Step 2: Define the data warehouse testing scope

 Here you’ll determine which parts of the data warehouse will be tested, which data sources are involved, and how extensive your testing will be.
 Let’s look at an example to understand this step in the data warehouse testing process.